Spanish police raid Barcelona cell suspected of plotting attack - AFP | This Kiji

 Several hours later five of his accomplices mowed down pedestrians on the promenade of the seaside resort of Cambrils, south of Barcelona, before stabbing a woman to death.

-The Islamic State group claimed responsibility for the attack, Spain’s deadliest in over a decade.
+The Islamic State group claimed responsibility for the attack, Spain's worst since the Madrid train bombings in 2004 when 191 people died and more than 1,800 were injured.

+Spain has had its terrorist alert at the second-highest level since 2015.

+Catalonia has a long history of Islamist militant activity.
+A member of the Algerian Armed Islamic Group (GIA) was uncovered in the region in 1995.